the-turing-way/the-turing-way/governance/community-calls/20240215-community-forum.md

 Deltas: What can we improve for the next community call?

-* We need to rehearse but there were many internet connection issues +1, lots of itnernet gremlins
+* We need to rehearse but there were many internet connection issues +1, lots of internet gremlins
 * Change the name to "Open Community Call" to capture more attendees +1 - do we want to specifically highlight the governance aspects in the title?
 * Invite individually other communities
 * There was an issue with the zoom link - evaluate if we want to keep the registration link